RedHotDataProject/Project_ADA/docs/index.md

 </div></p>

 <p><div style="text-align: justify">
 This suggests a different approach to crafting <b>meals</b> and to <b>centre</b> them <b>around plant-based products and carbs</b> in order to embrace a <b>healthier lifestyle</b>.
-However, we should remember that human motivation is highly correlated to economical criterion.
-What can our database offer as insight into that restriction?
+However, we should remember that human motivation is highly correlated to economical criteria.
+What can our database offer as insights into that restriction?
 </div>
 </p>

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/77.embed" height="525" width="100%"></iframe>

 <p><div style="text-align: justify">
 Amazingly, even though our sample in this respect is very limited, it seems that these efficient nutritional products that <i>plant-based</i> and <i>carbs</i> are also happen to be ... among the cheapest!
-Even more striking, when considering the distribution regardless of the categories, <b>good nutritional products tend on average to have a <i>lower</i> price</b>!
+Even more striking, when considering the distribution regardless of the categories, <b>good nutritional products tend on average to have a <i>lower</i> price</b> than their less performing counterparts!
 So clearly the choice appears to be simple: what is best for your health seems to be best for your finance!
 But ... what about the environment?
 </div>
 </p>